brianrahadi/quartz/content/_index.md

 Hi!
 I'm Brian, this is my space for anything and everything.

-These days, I'm developing chart stuff at SAP and learning what it means to live post-grad life.
+These days, I'm developing chart visualizations at SAP and learning what it means to live post-grad life.

 I enjoyed my uni life a lot, please check out [SFU Surge](https://sfusurge.com), [Treehouse](https://treehouse.place), and especially [sfucourses](https://sfucourses.com) :D!